antsalan/xmlconvertor/replit.md

 - `ATTRIBUTE_PREFIX` - Prefix for attribute columns (default: "@")

 ## Recent Changes
+- 2025-11-30: Added professional web frontend with Flask
+  - Drag-and-drop file upload with visual feedback
+  - Data preview table with scrolling and column headers
+  - Download button for converted Excel files
+  - Responsive design with Bootstrap 5
 - 2025-11-30: Initial creation of XML to Excel converter script
   - Full dynamic XML parsing with dot-notation flattening
+  - Cartesian product for repeating elements at any nesting level
-  - Support for repeating elements, attributes, and deeply nested structures
+  - Support for attributes and deeply nested structures
-  - Comprehensive inline documentation with usage examples